Which words do we add -es to and why?

-*There's one exception to this rule.
+*There's an exception to this rule.
 If the -ch ending is pronounced with a 'k' then add -s (stomach/stomachs)

 Practice makes perfect!